 Elements of a SWOT Analysis

-1. Strengths: Every business has its own strengths.
+1. Strengths: Every business has its strengths.
 What defines a strength would be anything that the business has that it can benefit from or any aspect it has that puts it above its competitors.
-For example, let’s say that you’re running a car wash service that offers more cleaning services for less than the usual amount that your competitors offer.
+For example, let’s say that you’re running a car wash flyer that offers more cleaning services for less than the usual amount that your competitors offer.
 These extra services are something that you can consider as one of your business’s greatest strengths as that alone could potentially draw in a good number of customers and clients.

 2. Weaknesses: If your business has strengths, then there’s no doubt that it’s going to have its weaknesses as well.
 A weakness can be defined as anything that could potentially prevent your business from doing what it’s supposed to or from reaching its goals.
 For example, let’s say that you’re running a retail store but most of your employees in the customer service department find it hard to communicate with customers.
 This is a glaring weakness that must be fixed as soon as possible to prevent issues from popping up.

-6+ SWOT Analysis Templates in Google Docs
+18+ SWOT Analysis Templates In Google Docs

-Hospital SWOT Analysis Template
+Hospital Nursing SWOT Analysis Template